CyberFlameGO/svnpython/Doc/library/cgi.rst

 The file upload draft standard entertains the possibility of uploading multiple files from one field (using a recursive :mimetype:`multipart/\*` encoding).
 When this occurs, the item will be a dictionary-like :class:`FieldStorage` item.
-This can be determined by testing its :attr:`!type` attribute, which should be :mimetype:`multipart/form-data` (or perhaps another MIME type matching :mimetype:`multipart/\*`).
+This can be determined by testing its :attr:`type` attribute, which should be :mimetype:`multipart/form-data` (or perhaps another MIME type matching :mimetype:`multipart/\*`).
 In this case, it can be iterated over recursively just like the top-level form object.